Merchant ships are the lifeblood of the global economy. They move an immense number of goods that feed billions of people around the world.

 However, they are slowly being replaced by commercial aircraft transport.
 This enabled the cruise industry to flourish.

 These types of passenger vessels carry people in luxurious experiences.
 Cruise ships value amenities more than speed as opposed to ocean liners.

 They have more stops along many interesting ports before their trans-oceanic passage.

-Additionally, cruise vessels are famous for holiday trips, relaxation, excursion, tours and vacations.
+Additionally, cruise vessels are famous for holiday trips, relaxation, excursions, tours, and vacations.

-Ropax is a roll on/ roll off vessel with the capability of carrying limited number of passengers.
+Ropax is a roll-on/roll-off vessel with the capability of carrying a limited number of passengers.

 They have stern ramps for rolling on and off their cargoes either wheeled or non-wheeled.

 Additionally, they have access areas for passengers as well as cabins where they can sleep on their short trips.

 Many Ro-ro Passenger vessels (Ropax) have fixed routes and tight schedules.